akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 # Data quality insights activation and deactivation

-To deactivate data quality insights from an attribute group:

 :::info
 You must be granted a specific permission to be able to edit attribute groups.
 :::

-To create a channel:
+To deactivate data quality insights from an attribute group:
 1. Go to `Settings/Attribute groups`
 2. Click on an `Attribute group` name
 3. Turn `Data Quality activation` button to No